BWH Division of General Internal Medicine Primary Care Program

 …and more:

-• Advanced communication skill-building, including motivational interviewing and communication in serious illness
+• Communication skill-building, including motivational interviewing, communication in serious illness and navigating difficult interactions

 • “Primary Care Roundtable” – multiple PCPs talking through common challenges and controversies in primary care medicine